 Open weekends only, Le Musée de f.p.c. examines the cultural contributions by New Orleans’ free people of color.
 At the Backstreet Cultural Museum you’ll find a comprehensive collection of costumes, artifacts, photos and films chronicling Mardi Gras Indians, second-line parades and the city’s Social Aid & Pleasure Clubs.

 Hungry for more?
 Grab a cup of gumbo at Lil Dizzy’s Café, a delicious example of the New Orleans staple, a marriage of West African, French and Native American culinary traditions.
-Or dig in at Dooky Chase Restaurant, where chef Leah Chase, the “Queen of Creole Cuisine,” has been feeding stomachs and souls since the 1950s.
-Back then Dooky’s was a hotbed of Civil Rights activism, with revolutionary thinkers using the upstairs dining room to meet in secret and discuss nonviolent resistance to segregation.
+Or dig in at Dooky Chase Restaurant, where the late chef Leah Chase, the “Queen of Creole Cuisine,” fed stomachs and souls for more than 60 years.
+Back in the 1950s Dooky’s was a hotbed of Civil Rights activism, with revolutionary thinkers using the upstairs dining room to meet in secret and discuss nonviolent resistance to segregation.
 These days everybody (including Presidents Barack Obama and George W. Bush) dines downstairs, where the walls are covered with an impressive collection of African-American art.

 The city’s black history isn’t just limited to Tremé.
 Check out the beautiful Mid-City campuses of Xavier and Dillard universities, two historically black colleges.
 Or head Uptown and visit Tulane University’s Amistad Research Center, the nation’s largest independent African-American archive (tours by appointment only) or the McKenna Museum of African American Art.